How to Get Incontinence Supplies Covered by Michigan Medicaid

 Frequently Asked Questions

-Does Medicaid have to be my primary insurance provider?
+1. Does Michigan Medicaid have to be my primary insurance provider?

-How many supplies does Medicaid cover per month?
+2. How many supplies does Michigan Medicaid cover per month?

-I have Medicaid – so why don’t I qualify for supplies?
+3. I have Michigan Medicaid, so why don’t I qualify for supplies?

-I submitted my information.
-When will I know if I’m approved?
+4. I submitted my information to Aeroflow Urology.
+When will I know if I’m approved for free incontinence supplies?

 One of our dedicated Continence Care specialists will contact you via phone or email within 1-2 business days of submitting your information.
 If it has been longer than this time frame, please give us a call at 844-276-5588 and we would be happy to check into your account and provide an update.
 Our office is open Monday-Friday 8am-5pm ET.